Codammy/alx-low_level_programming/0x12-singly_linked_lists/README.md

-#Data Structure and algorithm\nlinked list in c
+#Data Structure and algorithm\n linked list in c